Cabrera could be the last for a while to reach 3,000 hits

-Miguel Cabrera reached the 3,000-hit mark on a weekend afternoon in front of an adoring crowd at his home ballpark.
+Miguel Cabrera reached the 3,000-hit mark on a weekend afternoon in front of an adoring crowd at his home ballpark in Detroit.
 It was a moment worthy of the milestone.

 It could also be the last time it happens for a while.